 This medieval Harz town has more half-timber houses than any other town in Germany: more than 1,600 of them line the narrow cobblestone streets and squares.
 The town escaped destruction during World War II and was treasured in GDR days, though not very well preserved.
 Today the nicely restored town is a UNESCO World Heritage Site.

-site of imperial diets, beginning with the election in 919 of Henry the Fowler (Henry I) as the first Saxon king of Germany.
+For nearly 200 years Quedlinburg was a favorite imperial residence and site of imperial diets, beginning with the election in 919 of Henry the Fowler (Henry I) as the first Saxon king of Germany.
 It became a major trading city and a member of the Hanseatic League, equal in stature to Köln.